awslabs/clickstream-analytics-on-aws/docs/en/faq.md

 ## General
 **Q:  What is {{ solution_name }}?**<br>
 An AWS Solution that enables customers to build clickstream analytic system on AWS easily.
-This solution automates the data pipeline creation per customers’ configurations with a visual pipeline builder, and provides SDKs for web and mobiles apps (including iOS, Android, and Web JS) to help customers to collect and ingest client-side data into the data pipeline on AWS.
+This solution automates the data pipeline creation per customers' configurations with a visual pipeline builder, and provides SDKs for web and mobiles apps (including iOS, Android, and Web JS) to help customers to collect and ingest client-side data into the data pipeline on AWS.
 After data ingestion, the solution allows customers to further enrich and model the event data for business users to query, and provides built-in visualizations (e.g., acquisition, engagement, retention) to help them generate insights faster.

 ## SDK